 Hand-drawn comics with their distinctive 3D effect first appeared on newsstands in 1953.
-However, their spectacular beginning ended just one year later in 1954, as the novelty of 3D comics rapidly diminished for various reasons.
+However, sadly, their spectacular beginning ended just one year later in 1954, as the novelty of 3D comics rapidly diminished for various reasons.

 As with the recent demise of 3D television, the inconvenience of wearing 3D glasses had much to do with the demise of 3D comics.
 The glasses were a card stock insert in the comic and their flimsy nature and colored cellophane lenses could not withstand rough handling.
 Once the glasses were damaged, the comic book became unreadable.

-What's more, unless you took the trouble to attach a string to your red-blue glasses, you had to hold them steady while reading, and it soon became all too tiring.
+What's more, unless you took the trouble to attach a string to your red-blue glasses, you had to hold them steady while reading, and it soon became all too tiring for most readers.

 Higher publishing costs for the 3D drawings resulted in a newsstand price of 25 cents compared to the 10 cents charged for standard 2D comics; it was more than a kid's allowance could bear.